benber86/retropgf_grants/vyper.md

 Developer Ecosystem:
 - Major projects such as Yearn, Curve, Perpetual Protocol, Lido, and Velodrome Finance all used Vyper contracts as part of their Optimism deployments.
-- Vyper has been used by the developers at Velodrome Finance to develop contracts for chain data analytics (https://github.com/velodrome-finance/sugar).
-By offering a Python-like syntax and integrating with Python tooling such as Jupyter, Vyper significantly lowers the barrier of entry for the existing large community of Python developers, especially data scientists and analysts.
+- Vyper has been used by the Velodrome Finance team to develop contracts for chain data analytics (https://github.com/velodrome-finance/sugar).
+By offering a Python-like syntax and integrating with Python tooling such as Jupyter, Vyper significantly lowers the barrier of entry for the existing large community of Python developers.

 #### Impact metrics